 The communication cable is necessary for the function of airto-water heat pumps.
 It must be shielded and laid separately from the mains cable.

-6.4.3 Demand sensor connection
+6.5.3 Demand sensor connection

 The demand sensor R2.2 (NTC 10) is included with the heat pump manager.
-It must be installed depending on the hydraulics used (see attachment, Chap.
-3 for S. V).
+It must be installed depending on the hydraulics used (see Appendix Chap.
+3 on P. V).